1Hive/website/README.md

 ### TL;DR: to publish

+(assuming you have push access to the website repo, otherwise keep the local configuration in `siteConfig.js` and just submit a PR)

-Uncomment some stuff in `siteConfig.js`
+Uncomment stuff in `siteConfig.js` to configure for publishing to website (not gh-pages)

 Then navigate to the `website` directory

-Then run the script below:
+Then run the script below

 `GIT_USER=your-username CURRENT_BRANCH=master yarn run publish-gh-pages`

-When you're done publishing, remember to go back to `siteConfig.js` and uncomment the publish params and go back to the local dev build!
+When you're done publishing, go to the github repo (https://github.com/1Hive/website/), click on settings, and make sure that under GitHub Pages 1hive.org is set as the custom domain and it says: "Your site is published at https://1hive.org/"

 <br>